Brucine: Cultural references

 One of the most famous cultural references to brucine occurs in The Count of Monte Cristo, the novel by French author Alexandre Dumas.
 In a discussion of mithridatism, Monte Cristo states:

 “Well, suppose, then, that this poison was brucine, and you were to take a milligramme the first day, two milligrams the second day, and so on…at the end of a month, when drinking water from the same carafe, you would kill the person who drank with you, without your perceiving…that there was any poisonous substance mingled with this water.”

-Brucine in also mentioned in the 1972 version of The Mechanic, in which the hitman Steve McKenna betrays his mentor, aging hitman Arthur Bishop, using a celebratory glass of wine spiked with brucine, leaving Bishop to die of an apparent heart attack.
+Brucine is also mentioned in the 1972 version of The Mechanic, in which the hitman Steve McKenna betrays his mentor, ageing hitman Arthur Bishop, using a celebratory glass of wine spiked with brucine, leaving Bishop to die of an apparent heart attack.

 Such fictions run contrary to reality in the very properties which make brucine useful as a denaturant, and useless as a covert poison.
-While being only about one-eighth as toxic as strychnine, its threshold of bitterness occurs at 69% greater dilution.
+While being only about one-eighth as toxic as strychnine, its threshold of bitterness occurs at 69 % greater dilution.
 A drink laden with brucine, overwhelmingly bitter at far below lethal concentration, would cause an intended victim to gag on the first sip.

 Safety

 Brucine intoxication occurs very rarely, since it is usually ingested with strychnine.
 Symptoms of brucine intoxication include muscle spasms, convulsions, rhabdomyolysis, and acute kidney injury.
 Brucine’s mechanism of action closely resembles that of strychnine.
 It acts as an antagonist at glycine receptors and paralyzes inhibitory neurons.

-The probable fatal dose of brucine in adults is 1 g.
+The probable lethal dose of brucine in adults is 1 g.
 In other animals, the LD50 varies considerably.